WFPS: History

-WFPS signed on the air on November 1, 1970, under the caller letters of WACI with an effective radiated power of 3,000 watts.
+WFPS signed on the air on November 1, 1970, under the call letters of WACI with an effective radiated power of 3,000 watts.
 The station was started by Ruth and F.X.
 Mahoney.
-The studios were in a double wide trailer custom designed for a radio station located on highway 20, five miles west of Freeport, IL.
+The studios were in a double wide trailer custom designed for a radio station located on highway 20, five miles west of Freeport.
 Its format was easy listening music.
 The staff consisted of Ruth Mahoney, Dick Carroll, Al Newman, Lee Newman, Lee Jackson, Mike Dierdorf, Barb Cremer, John Shepler, Jim Runkle, Helen Hawkins, Bob Spencer, John Byers and Sherwin Williams (not the paint guy).

 In the summer of 1972 WACI was sold to Bob Barry and Bill James from Milwaukee.
-Bob was the morning DJ on WOKY.
 When the sale of the station was approved the format changed to a top 40 format.
-The station sounded very much like WOKY.
+The station sounded very much like Milwaukee radio station WOKY; Bob Barry was that station's morning DJ.
 Among the DJ's were Joe Benson, Scott Bell, Jay Allan Reese, John Q, Mike Raub, Chris O'Brien and others.

 Joe Benson went on to bigger and better jobs as a DJ after leaving WACI in the summer of 1974.
-He worked at several stations in the Milwaukee, WI market and eventually ended up in Los Angeles and was formerly the mid-day DJ on 100.3 The Sound KSWD and is the host of the national syndicated show "Off The Record".
+He worked at several stations in the Milwaukee market and eventually ended up in Los Angeles and was formerly the mid-day DJ on 100.3 The Sound KSWD and is the host of the national syndicated show "Off The Record".

 When Bill James died in 1973 the station was sold to P.J.
 Broderick with another silent partner.
 The station continued with its Top 40 format until the station was sold to Dick Weis in December 1981.
-Dick Weis did not like the connotation "WACKY" so the caller letters were changed to WFPS and the format changed to an Adult Contemporary format in the fall of 1982.
-WFPS changed its format to an oldies format in May 1987.
-Milwaukee radio legend Pat Shanahan worked at the station in the 80's.
+Dick Weis did not like the connotation "WACKY" so the call letters were changed to WFPS and the format changed to an adult contemporary format in the fall of 1982.
+WFPS changed its format to oldies in May 1987.
+Milwaukee radio legend Pat Shanahan worked at the station in the 1980s.
 Dick Weis owned the station until he became the mayor of Freeport, Illinois.